Xuande Emperor Zhu Zhanji — An Intelligent Monarch and A Wonderful Artist

 Soon, Zhu Gaoxu surrendered and was imprisoned.

-Then, Zhu Zhanji implied another uncle to give up all military power and finally eliminated potential threats from the rest half-independent kings of the Ming Empire.
+Then, Zhu Zhanji implied another uncle to give up all military power and finally eliminated potential threats from the rest of the half-independent kings of the Ming Empire.

 A few months later, Zhu Gaoxu tried to stumble over Zhu Zhanji during a visit; afterward, Zhu Gaoxu and all of his sons were executed.